A Question of Priorities: Reception

-TV Zone magazine considered this episode the best of the series, describing it as a "perfect fusion of science fiction action and human drama" while praising Ed Bishop's "understated" acting.
-The publication noted that the series further explores Straker's difficult relationship with his son and ex-wife in the later episodes "Sub-Smash", "Confetti Check A-O.K." and "Mindbender".
+"A Question of Priorities" has been well received by critics.
+TV Zone magazine considered it the best episode of UFO, describing it as a "perfect fusion of science fiction action and human drama" while praising Ed Bishop's "understated" acting.
+The review pointed out that Straker's strained relationship with his son and ex-wife is further explored in "Sub-Smash", "Confetti Check A-O.K." and "Mindbender".

-Review website anorakzone.com ranks the episode second only to "Timelash", noting the story's "emotional rawness".
-The review states that despite a number of "moderately corny and misjudged sequences [...] the tangible pain at the climax and the concept of the series becoming this dark is a punch to the gut that's impossible to forget."
+Video Watchdog magazine noted the "superior" script and praised Bishop's performance, adding that the episode is "rightly regarded as one of the series' finest."
+Review website The Anorak Zone ranked the episode second only to "Timelash", highlighting the story's "emotional rawness".
+The website commented that despite a number of "moderately corny and misjudged sequences, [...] the tangible pain at the climax, and the concept of the series becoming this dark, is a punch to the gut that's impossible to forget."

-For John Kenneth Muir, it "must rank near the top" of UFO episodes.
-He comments that the story is "very much a case of the series' potential fully realised.
-This episode offers a haunting, devastating portrait of Ed Straker..."
-He adds that it "succeeds as well as it does because the episode – though contending with life and death, and family – is not histrionic"; instead, it "offers a dispassionate, uncompromising view of a leader forced to make an impossible decision."
+For John Kenneth Muir, the episode "must rank near the top" of UFO stories.
+He called it "very much a case of the series' potential fully realised" through its "haunting, devastating portrait of Ed Straker [...]"
+He added that the episode "succeeds as well as it does" because despite its high stakes, it avoids melodrama, instead providing a "dispassionate, uncompromising view of a leader forced to make an impossible decision."